rlbaker/fn/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/rlbaker/fn.svg)](https://pkg.go.dev/github.com/rlbaker/fn)

 The `fn` package implements a variety functional programming helpers using Go generics.
-All functions are implemented using the provided `Reduce` function.
+All functions are implemented using the provided `Fold` function.

 You probably don't need this package.
 In most situations a `for` loop will be more idiomatic and consistent with other Go code.